crow-browser/seed/docs/content/guides/autoUpdates.md

 Mozilla provides an automatic update service that can be used by anyone building a Firefox fork or any other application that depends on Mozilla toolkit.

 Attached to your "brand", you will need to include information regarding that brand's release.
-For example, Pulse has the following information attached to its alpha brand.
+For example, Praxive has the following information attached to its alpha brand.

 ```json
 {